deawyk/deawyk.github.io/_pages/data.md

 <div class="pretty-links">

-<div class="lead lead-about"> "There are three classes of people: those who see, those who see when shown, and those that do not see." - Leonardo Da Vinci
+<div class="lead lead-about"> There are three classes of people: those who see, those who see when shown, and those that do not see. - Leonardo Da Vinci
 </div>

 <!-- {::nomarkdown}